NickVolynkin/GitMergeResearch/README.md

 # GitMergeResearch
-A demonstration of different git merge situations
+A demonstration of git merge behaviour in different situations